BrodaNoel/mysql-server/README.md

 ```

 ##### IMPORTANT!
 `start` function is synchronous.
-So, it will keep your prompt until kill it pressing Ctrl + C (or calling `stop` function)
+So, it will keep your prompt until kill it pressing Ctrl + C (or calling `stop` function).

 `start` function will take a couple of seconds in the first execution, just because it has to unzip all MySQL.